yugabyte/yugabyte-db/docs/content/latest/api/ysql/extensions.md

 {{< note title="Note" >}}

 YSQL does not yet support GiST indexes.
-This is tracked in [this GitHub issue](https://github.com/yugabyte/yugabyte-db/issues/1337).
+This is tracked in [GitHub issue #1337](https://github.com/yugabyte/yugabyte-db/issues/1337).

 {{< /note >}}